-To enhance the time spent at Good Samaritan Hospital by you and your guests, we are providing information from our Guest Information Guide.
+To enhance the time spent at CHI Health Good Samaritan by you and your guests, we are providing information from our Guest Information Guide.
 It is important to read this guide and keep it with you throughout your hospital stay.
 Your care providers will add beneficial information to it along your healing journey.
 If at any time you have questions, our staff is always available to help clarify procedures or listen to your comments.

 Again, welcome to our hospital.
 We value the trust you have placed in us to provide outstanding medical care.
 And remember, please let us know how we can make your experience the best possible.

 Many insurance plans have pre-authorization requirements.
 To avoid non-payment or reduction of payment, call your insurance carrier to clarify your benefits and requirements before your visit to the hospital.

 Upon arrival to CHI Health Good Samaritan, unless otherwise instructed, report to Admissions (located to your right after entering through either one of our main entrances: either the main entrance revolving door or the West Tower entrance.)
 A representative will ask for necessary information (Medicaid, Medicare, insurance card; driver’s license or other photo identification) to complete your medical record and make financial arrangements.
 In the absence of providing all necessary Medicare, Medicaid, insurance policy information AND verification of coverage, you will be responsible for payment of your account.
 Please be assured all information will be handled confidentially.
 Your room assignment will be determined by type of medical treatment and room availability.

 During admission, you will be asked for your insurance card.
 If you fail to present your insurance information at this time, please contact our Patient Financial Services staff by calling (308) 236-9864 or 1 (866) 214-5888 at your earliest convenience.
 We can then update your account and/or provide alternative options to satisfy your financial obligation.